-For this article, we’ve made a list of best Ruby gems we regularly use in our projects – and recommend.
+Check out our Ruby gems list that features the best libraries we regularly use in our projects – and recommend.
 Enjoy!

 Active Record is the default ORM for Ruby on Rails.
 Though it offers rich functionality, some projects require custom solutions or additional features.
 We’ve picked out a few gems that extend Active Record’s functionality making it more powerful, flexible, and versatile.